Orthogonal group: In Euclidean geometry

 where, as usual, the subtraction of two points denotes the translation vector that maps the second point to the first one.
 This is a well defined homomorphism, since a straightforward verification shows that, if two pairs of points have the same difference, the same is true for their images by g (for details, see Affine space).

 The kernel of p is the vector space of the translations.
-So, the translation form a normal subgroup of E(n), the stabilizers of two points are conjugate under the action of the translations, and all stabilizers are isomorphic to O(n).
+So, the translations form a normal subgroup of E(n), the stabilizers of two points are conjugate under the action of the translations, and all stabilizers are isomorphic to O(n).

 Moreover, the Euclidean group is a semidirect product of O(n) and the group of translations.
 It follows that the study of the Euclidean group is essentially reduced to the study of O(n).